All Episodes

 And only Linda knows the truth.

-Uh a two-hour radio shift every day, middle of the day.
+A two-hour radio shift every day, middle of the day.

 Oh, no, no, no.

-After that, see what Joe, that's nothing.
+No, after that, Joe, that's nothing.

-That is that's the tip of the iceberg.
+That's the tip of the iceberg.

-Well, if the rare times I go out, I turn around.
+The rare times I go out, I turn around.

 There's Mark.